 11 ways to build diverse, equitable and inclusive startups

-Beyond the obvious excitement of building a new product or service from scratch, startup founders have another incredible opportunity: to define and create a new company culture from the ground up.
+Startup founders have an incredible opportunity to define and create a new company culture from the ground up.

-The core of a company’s culture comes down to policies introduced that foster diversity, equity and inclusion (DEI) into the business’ DNA.
-Indeed, the business case and evidence is indisputable: diverse and inclusive companies consistently perform better, and inclusive leaders are good for business.
+At its core, this should include building diversity, equity, and inclusion (DEI) into the company's DNA.
+This is not just about the culture you build: the business case and evidence is indisputable.
+Diverse and inclusive companies consistently perform better, while inclusive leaders are good for business.

-Creating DEI policies at the foundation of a business’ life will go a long way in helping overcome the biases that underrepresented groups (including women, minoritised ethnicities, LGBTQIA+ communities, and disabled people) face in the hiring process, as well as the challenges put in their way of success in the workplace after being hired.
+Creating DEI policies are crucial for overcoming the biases that underrepresented groups (including women, minoritised ethnicities, LGBTQIA+ communities, and disabled people) face in the hiring process, as well as the challenges put in the way of their success in the workplace after being hired.
 Moreover, for leaders, introducing DEI policies and practices in the early stages will help avoid the often awkward and timely practice of retrofitting your business which can also reveal past practices that disadvantaged minoritised groups.

 Where to begin: